-When there are concerns about a child's capacity to learn, Special Education (Student Services Department) staff will attend SST meetings.
-If learning disabilities are suspected, the SST team can request special education assessments of a child.
+When there are concerns about a child's capacity to learn after they have been involved in the SST process, the Special Education staff will be consulted and attend a follow-up SST meeting.
+If the SST suspects a learning disability, the Special Education staff will arrange for a formal assessment of the student.
 The results of these assessments are reported in an Individual Education Plan (IEP) meeting.
 If the child qualifies for special education, the IEP team will identify an individual plan and goals for the child.
-Every child with an IEP is assigned a Woodland Star case manager.
+A member of the Special Education staff will be designated as case manager for each child with an IEP.